First, let’s get clear on what positive parenting

 1. Show Unconditional Love and Support:

-Let your child know that you love them unconditionally and that your support is always there for them, regardless of their successes or failures.
+Let your child know that you love them unconditionally and that you are always there for them, regardless of their successes or failures.

 2. Provide Opportunities for Learning: